kabirgh/spoiler-blocker/README.md

 ## Features for next sprint
 <ol>
   <li>
-    Improve on UI
+    Improve UI
   </li>
   <li>
     Reduce lag time for loading addon panel (when button on toolbar is clicked)
   </li>
   <li>
-    Have a curated section of (possibly community-submitted) spoiler lists for common TV shows.
-Users can select these rather than creating their own.
-This will probably take the form of a website
+    Have a curated website of (possibly community-submitted) spoiler lists for common TV shows.
+Users can select these rather than creating their own
   </li>
   <li>
     Allow users to submit lists of spoilers to a public community portal for anyone's use